albert-decatur/modis-util/scratch/estimate_calc_size/README.md

 * for each storm
   * find count dates for each tile
   * sum pixels to process - this is all dates for all tiles involved

+NB: tiles can be selected that do not contain land that buffered hurricane points intersects IF that buffered hurricane point contains land in another tile